Bill Burr fumes after being tricked into meeting possible half brother Billy Corgan

 Mandel decided to surprise Burr by inviting Corgan to meet him during a podcast recording yesterday (January 21), but the “family reunion” got off to an awkward start as Burr shook hands with Corgan before turning to Mandel and saying: “You’re an a**hole”

-After Corgan said Mandel had told him the 56-year-old comedian would be “totally cool” with their meeting, Mandel admitted he hadn’t asked Burr and thought it would be a “good surprise.”
+After Corgan said Mandel had told him the 56-year-old comedian would be “totally cool” with their meeting, Mandel admitted he hadn’t told Burr and thought it would be a “good surprise.”

 After Mandel recapped the speculation that the two may share a father, Burr said: “He was a piece of s***.
 He had two kids this close together and he gave them the same f***ing name?”